d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 The `one_hot` function transforms such a minibatch into a three-dimensional tensor with the last dimension equals to the vocabulary size (`len(vocab)`).
 We often transpose the input so that we will obtain an output of shape
-(number of time steps, batch size, vocabulary size) that fits into a sequence model more easily.
+(number of time steps, batch size, vocabulary size).
+This will allow us
+to more conveniently
+loop through the outermost dimension for updating hidden states of a minibatch, time step by time step.

 ```{.python .input}
 X = d2l.reshape(d2l.arange(10), (2, 5))